StrifeRaZoR/SuperStonks/README.md

 # SuperStonks
 Stock Charts For BitBurner!

+Update 1:  Added volatility and forecast to chart data.
+More to come!

 A simple 2-script charting platform for BitBurner's stock market.

 BB-VUE IS REQUIRED.
 GET IT HERE: https://github.com/smolgumball/bb-vue/tree/dev#readme